 In light of the decision in Anzen it would be sensible for a would-be claimant, who prefers to litigate but is faced with an arbitration “option” similar to that in Anzen, to write a letter before action to the intended defendant, putting it on notice that a claim will be made, and requiring it to elect whether to invoke the arbitration option.
 If the defendant, expressly or by conduct, represents that it will not invoke the option to arbitrate, and the claimant then incurs the cost of filing court proceedings, the defendant may be estopped from seeking a stay (by analogy with Re Value Discovery Partners LP (19 April 2013) BVIHCM (COM) 2013/0026).
 Although the Anzen decision concerns section 6(2) of the Arbitration Ordinance, which has since been repealed by the BVI Arbitration Act 2013, it is unlikely that the outcome would have been any different had the case been considered under the 2013 Act, which (so far as relevant) gives effect to Article 8 of the UNCITRAL Model Law.
 Article 8 provides: “A court before which an action is brought in a matter which is the subject of an arbitration agreement shall, if a party so requests not later than when submitting his first statement on the substance of the dispute, refer the parties to arbitration unless it finds that the agreement is null and void, inoperative or incapable of being performed.”
 Section 18(4) of the 2013 Act states “Where the Court refers the parties in an action to arbitration, it shall make an order staying the legal proceedings in that action.”
 A litigation defendant who is party to an arbitration agreement would therefore still be able to require a matter (assuming it falls within the scope of the arbitration agreement) to be submitted to arbitration, despite not having actually commenced arbitration proceedings.

-Alistair Abbott is a Patern in Litigation and Insolvency at Forbes Hare in the British Virgin Islands.
-He specialises in investment-related disputes, shareholder and warranty disputes, fraud claims, insurance, agency, insolvency and international arbitration.
+Alistair Abbott is a Partner in Litigation and Insolvency at Forbes Hare in the Cayman Islands.
+He also practises BVI law and regularly appears in the courts there.
+He specialises in investment-related disputes, shareholder and warranty actions, fraud claims, and insolvency.